 Madrid Itinerary: Day 1

 Free walking tour

 Whether you have one day in Madrid, two days in Madrid or an entire month, join a free walking tour on your first day.
 Eat breakfast at your hotel (or grab something light on the way to the meeting spot) before embarking on a mid-morning walking tour of the city center.
 In just three hours, Sandemans free walking tour gives a great overview of the city’s history while walking you to many of the well-known sights (such as the Royal Palace, Plaza Mayor and the oldest restaurant in the world).
-After taking their tours while traveling in Berlin and most recently in Madrid, I can certainly see why Sandemans has exploded in popularity across Europe.
+After taking their tours while traveling in Berlin, Barcelona, Paris and most recently in Madrid, I can certainly see why Sandemans has exploded in popularity across Europe.
 They really do a great job.

 Depending on your group size, you may want to hire a local guide to privately show you around the city.
 During my most recent trip to Madrid, my family and I did just that.
 I’d be happy to share our guide’s contact info – simply send me a message using the “Say Hello” button!
 Or you can check out the site, Tours By Locals, to search for a local guide.

 Travel tip: Always bring a refillable water bottle with you on walking tours.
 I have used my collapsible water bottle for over two years now.

 Madrid’s food market